caproto/caproto/doc/source/basics.rst

 Why we need two steps here?
 Why doesn't caproto just send the bytes for us?
-Because it's designed to support any socket API you might want to use --- synchronous (like this example), asynchronous, etc. Caproto does not care how you send and receive that bytes.
-It's job is to make it easier to compose outgoing messages, interpret incoming ones, and verify that the rules of the protocol are obeyed.
+Because it's designed to support any socket API you might want to use --- synchronous (like this example), asynchronous, etc. Caproto does not care how or when you send and receive the bytes.
+Its job is to make it easier to compose outgoing messages, interpret incoming ones, and verify that the rules of the protocol are obeyed by both peers.

 Recall that we are in the process of registering our client with a *Repeater* and that we are expecting a response.
 As with sending, receiving is a